TorchDR/TorchDR/docs/source/torchdr.overview.rst

 -----------------------

 This package features a number of DR solvers that have been proposed in research papers.
 It aims to promote reproducible research and foster novel developments.
-A key feature of ``TorchDR`` is its extendability.
+As such, a key feature of ``TorchDR`` is its extendability.

 References